Kesto (234.48:4): Background and structure

-After the 2001 release of Aaltopiiri, Pan sonic embarked on an unusual world tour based on two adverts in The Wire magazine.
+After the 2001 release of Aaltopiiri, Pan Sonic embarked on an unusual world tour based on two adverts in The Wire magazine.
 Responders - either promoters or fans or anyone who is curious - had to convince them that their location was exotic and interesting to perform in and the only stipulation was that they had to provide accommodation and a percentage of the profits (if they were made for that night).
 So the group toured in many different locations all around the world for eight weeks.
 It would have continued for another four but Mika Vainio fell ill and cancelled the other dates in order to recover.
-(In the future, the group will only tour for only a few weeks at a time rather than as a long excursion).
+(In the future, the group would only tour for only a few weeks at a time rather than as a long excursion).

 During Mika's recovery in their new home and studio in Berlin, the two were contemplating their next album.
 They drew inspiration from Mika's favorite artist Francis Bacon and in particular, his inclination to create thematic triptyches.
 So they created three albums with three distinct atmospheres.
 Later on, they would be inspired to do a fourth disc.
 The album was recorded in Berlin in 2003.

 Each of the discs reflects elements of their style of music, with the dynamics and tempi generally decreasing throughout.
 The first CD consists largely of shorter compositions, reminiscent of the synthesis of pop structures and electronic noise found in industrial precursors like Suicide, while the second consists of less intense, electro influenced songs, using the same processed sine tones with more restraint and rhythmic consistency.
 The third and fourth CDs are more amorphous, the former incorporating Musique concrète elements and the latter is a single hour-long track that recalls early electronic composer Eduard Artemyev.

 Each of the discs are in slipcases with photographs by Anne Hämäläinen gracing the covers.
 Several songs were dedicated to other musicians: "Rähinä II / Mayhem II" to Bruce Gilbert of the band Wire; "Keskeisvoima / Centralforce" to Keiji Haino; "Vähentajä / Diminisher" to the band Suicide; "Sykkivä / Throbbing" to the band Throbbing Gristle; "Linjat / Lines" to Alvin Lucier; and "Säteily / Radiation" to Charlemagne Palestine.